Welcome to my crafty blog!

 For many stuffed animals and plush, a simple way to add character and cuteness is to use plastic safety eyes.
-These eyes are installed before stuffing, and the two-part mechanism prevents the eyes from falling off and becoming a choking hazard.
-They are quite easy to use, but it can be a bit confusing, so here’s a tutorial to help you out!
+These eyes are installed before stuffing, and the two-part mechanism prevents the eyes from falling off**.
+They are quite easy to use, but it can be a bit confusing, so here’s a tutorial to help you install plastic safety eyes on your plush!

 safety eye tutorial